garbo-succus/r3f-control-kit/README.md

 - These functions will be renamed:
   - `normalizeCoords`
   - `getScreenXY`
-- These functions will have their signature (args, arg order) changed
+- These functions will have their signature (args, arg order) changed:
   - `getScreenXY`
 - Major API changes not expected